nahid/apify-site/content/docs/api-testing/manage-data.md

 You can use expressions to transform or compute values dynamically with the pipe operator:

-You can execute any C# expression on the fly using this syntax:
+You can execute any ES6(JavaScript) expression on the fly using this syntax:

 #### Examples